Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Related Work

 \section{Related Work}

-Achieving fairness under causal graph uncertainty has been a long-standing challenge.
+\paragraph{Fairness under Causal Graph Uncertainty.} Achieving fairness under causal graph uncertainty has been a long-standing challenge.
 Prior work has addressed counterfactual fairness using manually designed candidate graphs \citep{russell2017worlds,chikahara2023making}. $\epsilon$\textbf{-IFair} \citep{zuo2024interventional} was the first to leverage a CPDAG, but it assumes that no feature is connected to a sensitive feature via an undirected edge. $\ell$\textbf{-IFair} \citep{li2024local} relaxes this assumption, yet it still requires accurate CPDAG estimation.

 Our \textbf{C-IFair} advances this line of work by providing a principled framework for leveraging cluster-level causal structure, which can be reliably inferred from the data.